 What is IPCrypt?

-IPCrypt is a simple, open specification that suggests methods for encrypting and obfuscating IP addresses.
+IPCrypt is a simple, open specification that defines methods for encrypting and obfuscating IP addresses.
 It offers both deterministic format-preserving and non-deterministic approaches that work with both IPv4 and IPv6 addresses.

 Potential Benefits